sblinnikov/boom/READMEseb.md

 Makefile.opts.ifc wants
-SYSLIBS= -lsvml -lguide -no-ipo -lpthread but  -lguide is deprecated in the newer releases of intel compiler suite use -liomp5 instead
+SYSLIBS= -lsvml -lguide -no-ipo -lpthread but  -lguide is deprecated in the newer releases of intel compiler suite,
+use -liomp5 instead.

 Makefile.opts.ifc13 works with this option
 -- tested with ifort version 14.0.2 and version 2021.9.0 .

-Makefile.opts.ifc21 works with ifort 2021.11.1
+Makefile.opts.ifc21 works with ifort 2021.11.1.

 Now Makefile.opts.ifx works with ifx versions through 2025.0.3 .

 ## BUILDING EXECUTABLE

 So, e.g., just
  cp Makefile.opts.ifx Makefile.opts
 then:

 make (to read help)
 make clean
 make boom

 copy bin/runboom.sample to bin/runboom:
  cp bin/runboom.sample bin/runboom
 edit bin/runboom to set the actual <rootdir> for boom in the line, e.g., I use

 my($rootdir) = "/home/seb/prg/boom";
 or
 my($rootdir) = "/home/seb/prg/gitWork/boom";

 Boom parameters (given in *.srs files like input.srs):

 adaptlag - Turn on or off adaptive meshing
  0 = off